COLA: COarse LAbel pre-training for 3D semantic segmentation of sparse LiDAR datasets: Results

 \subsection{Qualitative results}

 We show some qualitative results on SemanticKITTI with SRU-Net in \autoref{fig:semantic_quali}.
 Segmentation errors are red, and we can see a significant decrease in mistakes thanks to COLA pre-training especially for buildings and vegetation.
-More visualization of semantic results on SemanticPOSS comparing the baseline (no pre-training) with COLA pre-training is presented in \autoref{fig:sem_qualti}.
 Zoom in for a better visualization.